shayani2003/GitHub-Action-Study-Guide/README.md

 **Question 66:** As a developer, you need to make sure that only actions from trusted sources are available for use in your GitHub Enterprise Cloud organization.
 (Choose three)

 **Options:**

-- Actions can be published to an internal marketplace.
+**(A)** Actions can be published to an internal marketplace.

-- Actions created by GitHub are automatically enabled and cannot be disabled.
+**(B)** Actions created by GitHub are automatically enabled and cannot be disabled.

-- GitHub-verified actions can be collectively enabled for use in the enterprise.
+**(C)** GitHub-verified actions can be collectively enabled for use in the enterprise.

-- Specific actions can individually be enabled for the organization, including version information.
+**(D)** Specific actions can individually be enabled for the organization, including version information.

-- Individual third-party actions enabled with a specific tag will prevent updated versions of the action from introducing vulnerabilities.
+**(E)** Individual third-party actions enabled with a specific tag will prevent updated versions of the action from introducing vulnerabilities.

-- Actions can be restricted to only those available in the enterprise.
+**(F)** Actions can be restricted to only those available in the enterprise.

 **Correct Answers:**

-- **Actions can be published to an internal marketplace.**
+**(A)** Actions can be published to an internal marketplace.

-- **GitHub-verified actions can be collectively enabled for use in the enterprise.**
+**(C)** GitHub-verified actions can be collectively enabled for use in the enterprise.

-- **Specific actions can individually be enabled for the organization, including version information.**
+**(D)** Specific actions can individually be enabled for the organization, including version information.

-**Supporting Statement:** These options provide ways to control which actions are available within your organization, allowing you to prioritize trusted sources and manage access.
+**Explanation:**

+-Internal marketplaces allow private distribution.
+-GitHub-verified actions ensure trustworthiness.
+-Version control prevents unverified updates.

 ---